gbeales/jupyter_export_template/README.md

 # Jupyter Export Template

 A Python package that provides Jinja2 templates for exporting Jupyter notebooks to various formats with customizable styling and layouts.
+Initial version made with the help of GitHub Copilot--still confirming all features work as the (auto-generated) documentation claims.

 ## Features